ssMaritime

 Tugs make ready to tow the unfinished Oriana to her fitting out berth

-Part Two: Fitting out SS Oriana
+Part Two: Fitting out the SS Oriana

-Her funnel is slowly lifted into place
+Finally her funnel is slowly being lifted into place

 Oriana’s bow emblem being designed